Who We Are

 Vice President

-Will Battersby is a partner at Reno Productions, a film, TV and theater production company.
+Will Battersby is a partner at ETCH, a film and TV production company.
 He has been producing and directing documentary and scripted features for over 15 years.
 His documentary Trumbo received the National Board of Review Freedom of Speech Award and his feature-length animated film The Spine of Night was shortlisted for the Best Animated Feature Oscar.

-His other credits include the documentaries Salt in My Soul and Enron: The Smartest Guys in the Room and the features Stephen King’s A Good Marriage, They Remain, The Bleeding House, and Runoff.
+His other credits include the series First Word on Horror, the documentaries Salt in My Soul and Enron: The Smartest Guys in the Room and the features Stephen King’s A Good Marriage, They Remain, The Bleeding House, and Runoff.

-Will has lived in Verona for 17 years with his wife and two kids.
-He is currently president of the HBW Music Parents Association and a board member for the Girls Varsity Soccer Parents Association; he has served on the board of Verona United, on the school Curriculum Committee, and was a member of Sustainable Verona for two years.
+Will has lived in Verona for over 18 years with his wife and two kids.
+He is currently president of the HBW Music Parents Association.
+He served as Club Registrar on the executive board of Verona United for two years, on the school Curriculum Committee, and was a member of Sustainable Verona.

 Sarina Rivera